Wynn Q1 disappoints; Macau casino a bright spot

-SAN FRANCISCO/HONG KONG (Reuters) - Wynn Resorts (WYNN.O) posted quarterly results that lagged Wall Street targets after robust growth in Macau failed to make up for flagging Las Vegas revenue, underlining the incentive for CEO Steve Wynn to develop his business further in the bustling Chinese enclave.
+SAN FRANCISCO/HONG KONG (Reuters) - Wynn Resorts (WYNN.O) posted quarterly results that lagged Wall Street targets after robust growth in Macau failed to make up for flagging Las Vegas revenue, underlining the incentive for CEO Steve Wynn to develop his business further in the bustling enclave off China’s coast.

 Macau, the world’s largest gambling destination, has been a goldmine for U.S. operators, raking in six times what Vegas does as visitors from the mainland spend big at the slots and baccarat tables in the only Chinese city where casino-gambling is legal.